ChaosTheoryRPG/ChaosTheoryRPG.github.io/README.md

   - **Fuel Hog** (always runs out of gas)
   - **Used First-Aid Kit** (just like, a few bandaids and a tongue-depressor)
   - **Faulty Ignition** (doesn’t always start up the first time)

+### ROLLING THE DICE
+When you do something risky, roll **1d6** to find out how it goes.
+Roll **+1d** if you’re prepared and **+1d** if you’re an expert.
+(The GM tells you how many dice to roll based on your character and the situation.)
+Roll your dice and compare each die result to your **number.**

+   **⤊** If you’re using **CHAOS** (survival, passion), you want to roll **above your number.**

+   **⤋** If you’re using **THEORY** (planning, reason), you want to roll **below your number.**

+  **0 If none of your dice succeed,** it goes wrong.
+The GM says how things get worse somehow.

+  **1 If one die succeeds,** you barely manage it.
+The GM inflicts a complication, harm, or cost.

+If two dice succeed, you do it well.
+Good job!
+If three dice succeed, you get a critical success!
+The GM tells you some extra effect you get.
+If you roll your number exactly, you get CHAOS THEORY!
+You get a special insight into what’s going on.
+Ask the GM a question, and they’ll answer you honestly.
+Some good questions:
+What should I be on the lookout for?
+What’s the best way to ____?
+What/who caused this?
+You can change your action if you want to, then roll again.
+Helping: If you want to help someone else who’s rolling, say how you try to help them, and make a roll.
+If you succeed, give them +1d.